kailashsriram5/pragnya-website/skailash/README.md

 ## Myself:
 - I am a Techenophile.
 I am into **AR/VR**.
 I am also interested to learn new technologies.
 - My Hobbies are watching F1.
-- I am part of CXR,I&t community, and Pragnya club.
+- I am part of CXR,I&t community, and Pragnyaclub:)
 ---
 ![photo](my.jpg)